 Commissaries to sell Japanese produce again, 2 years after disaster

-YOKOTA AIR BASE, Japan — Shoppers at base commissaries can look forward to fresher food at lower prices after officials decided it’s once again safe to stock produce aisle with foods from the parts of Japan that were affected by the 2011 Fukushima nuclear disaster.
+YOKOTA AIR BASE, Japan — Shoppers at base commissaries can look forward to fresher food at lower prices after officials decided it’s again safe to stock produce aisles with foods from the parts of Japan that were affected by the 2011 Fukushima nuclear disaster.

 The release of radiation from the Fukushima Daiichi Nuclear Power Station, following a massive earthquake and tsunami on March 11, 2011, prompted the U.S. Department of Defense to cut deliveries of foods ranging from baked goods and eggs to fresh fruit, vegetables and processed items from 26 producers in northern Japan.

-Since September of that year, when a ban on apples from Amori Prefecture was rescinded, the military has been gradually relaxing the restrictions.
+Since September of that year, when a ban on apples from Aomori Prefecture was rescinded, the military has been gradually relaxing the restrictions.

 Army Lt.
 Col. Brian Kim, commander of Public Health Command District Japan, said Friday that the last remaining bans — on food from the Kanto, Tohoku and Chubu regions — ended Thursday.

 “After doing extensive research, as well as looking at Japanese data, and setting up a radiological surveillance program at our command, we are able to give assurance to the DOD community that locally procured items are safe,” Kim said.

 Officials were mainly concerned about radiological contamination of food procured for commissaries, dining facilities and Navy ships, he said.